johnbywater/quantdsl/README.md

 10 + 20
 ```

 When a *Quant DSL* module is compiled, a *Quant DSL* expression is obtained.
-In the case of `10 + 20`, an addition expression is obtained.
+In the case of `10 + 20`, an Add expression is obtained.

 ```python
 >>> parse("10 + 20").compile()